munrocreations/own-it-quick/README.md

 For more detail, see [this topic](https://doc.owncloud.org/server/10.0/admin_manual/configuration/user/user_configuration.html#creating-a-new-user) in the ownCloud documentation.

-<h3 id="connect">Enable Users to Connect to the **ownCloud** Server</h3>
+<h3 id="connect">Enable Users to Connect to the ownCloud Server</h3>
 When a user requires **ownCloud** access, you add a user account as described in the preceding procedure.
 The user receives an email with the required login details.

-In addition, you may need to provide the server's IP address and port.
+In necessary, you can provide the ownCloud server's IP address and port.

-- The server name is name of the system where you installed the ownCloud server using a docker image.
+- The server name is name of the system where you installed the **ownCloud** server using a docker image.
 -  The port number is 8080.

 Therefore, users supply the web URL in this format: